FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 # Logistic Regression

-The following page contains a step-by-step walkthrough of the logistic regression algorithm in `Julia` using `Flux`!
-We will then create a simple logistic regression model without any usage of `Flux` and compare the different working parts with `Flux`'s implementation.
+The following page contains a step-by-step walkthrough of the logistic regression algorithm in Julia using Flux.
+We will then create a simple logistic regression model without any usage of Flux and compare the different working parts with Flux's implementation.

 Let's start by importing the required `Julia` packages!